-- 5 If you have a watch, the invigilator will ask you to hand it to them. - 6 Do not use correcting pens, fluid or tape, erasable pens, highlighters or gel pens in your answers. - 7 Do not talk to or try to communicate with, or disturb other candidates once the exam has started. - 8 You must not write inappropriate, obscene or offensive material. - 9 If you leave the exam room unaccompanied by an invigilator before the exam has finished, you will not be allowed to return. - 10 Do not borrow anything from another candidate during the exam.
+- 5 If you have a watch, the invigilator will ask you to hand it to them. - 6 Do not use correcting pens, fluid or tape, erasable pens, highlighters or gel pens in your answers. - 7 Do not talk to or try to communicate with, or disturb other candidates once you have entered the exam room. - 8 You must not write inappropriate, obscene or offensive material. - 9 If you leave the exam room unaccompanied by an invigilator before the exam has finished, you will not be allowed to return.

+10 Do not borrow anything from another candidate during the exam.